Huzefaaa2/AIOps/README.md

 # AIOps
-Hyper‑Personalized Multimodal AIOps Agent: Artificial‑Intelligence‑for‑IT‑Operations (AIOps) platforms combine machine‑learning with rich telemetry data to automate the detection, diagnosis and resolution of IT issues.
+Hyper‑Personalized Multimodal AIOps Agent - Artificial‑Intelligence‑for‑IT‑Operations (AIOps) platforms combine machine‑learning with rich telemetry data to automate the detection, diagnosis and resolution of IT issues.